Erisa Law: Everything You Need to Know

 ERISA is an acronym for the Employee Retirement Income Security Act of 1974.
 8 min read

-ERISA is an acronym for the Employee Retirement Income Security Act of 1974.
+The ERISA Law is the Employee Retirement Income Security Act of 1974.
 This federal law applies to almost all private employers except for those who qualify for exemption.
 Put simply, this law describes standards for pension plans, welfare benefits like health and life insurance, apprenticeship plans, and disability insurance.
 ERISA law sets guidelines for workers' benefits, although employers are not required to provide them.

 Who Administers ERISA?